Thai military leader orders end to army rule but keeps tough powers

 BANGKOK: Thai military chief Prayuth Chan-ocha on Tuesday (Jul 9) ordered an end to military rule before his new civilian government is sworn in, but kept the power to let security forces carry out searches and arrests unchallenged.

-Since Prayuth took power in a 2014 coup, his junta has issued more than 500 orders under the so-called Article 44 - dubbed the "Dictator's Law" by detractors - that allowed him to bypass Thailand's laws.
+Since Prayuth took power in a 2014 coup, his military government has issued more than 500 orders under the so-called Article 44 - dubbed the "Dictator's Law" by detractors - that allowed him to bypass Thailand's laws.

 Prayuth's order on Tuesday, which he said would be the junta's last, ended restrictions on the media and transferred civilian cases from military to civilian courts.